filing for divorce in missouri

 Although both parties should have their required disclosures filed with the Court within the first month of the divorce, often times it takes much longer.
 If one party needs more time to file their statements, the Court liberally allows it.
 Ideally, this process would not take longer than 1-2 months.
 But, it is not uncommon for this process to take over a year.

 The best approach to family law litigation is to not make a bad situation worse.
 No one understands your life like you and your spouse.
 You know if it would work best to sell your house immediately, or to allow your spouse time to pay off your marital interest in monthly payments.

 Only you will know that your kids need a phone call with dad every night before being tucked in.
-A cookie-cutter order or parenting plan does not work best for most families.
+A cookie-cutter order or parenting plan does not work best for most families during a divorce.

 Many studies show that a negotiated agreement between the parties serves both parties best.
 An agreement allows the parties to “fine tune” matters between themselves in a way that courts are often unable to do.
 The court will never know a case as well as the parties and the attorneys do.

-Usually, there is less legal expense involved in negotiating a settlement than in trying the case in court.
+Usually, when filing for divorce in Missouri, there is less legal expense involved in negotiating a settlement than in trying the case in court.
 Therefore, it is best to work out a settlement if possible.
 However, there are times when the case does not settle despite everyone’s best efforts.

 Settlement may be impossible for several reasons, including the unrealistic expectations of the parties, disputes as to the facts or the law, the existence of novel and undecided issues, or the desire on the part of a party to deny a divorce to the spouse.
 In those instances, a trial may be necessary.